skip to main contentskip to navigation

 What is a screening?

-A screening is an opportunity for parents and professionals to find out how a child is developing in comparison to other children the same age.
+A screening is an opportunity for parents and professionals to find out how a child is developing in comparison to their same age peers.

 Areas of Development Screened: